 by Texas Homesteader~

-We’ve moved away from gifts of toys for our grandkids for Christmas.
+At their parent’s request, we’ve moved away from gifting toys to our grandkids for Christmas.
 Instead we now give experience gifts to them.
 It’s been such a wonderful change.

 We get to spend time with our grandkids and create memories for Christmas instead of giving just another toy to be broken & forgotten in no time.

 But these excursions aren’t often on the schedule until AFTER the big day.
-RancherMan & I hate gathering for Christmas and having nothing other than a scheduled event to give to our beloved grandbabies.
+RancherMan & I didn’t like gathering with the family for Christmas and having nothing other than a scheduled event to give to our beloved grandbabies.

 It didn’t cost much but they were thrilled to be able to wear their cowboy gear to the Stock Show.

-Another year we took them all to an Escape Room.
-It was so fun.
+Escape Room – Another year we took them all to an escape It was so fun.
 None of us had ever been to one before.

 So for their Christmas Day gift we gave them mystery-solving props.
 A large spy glass, a note pad and fun colored pens.